 Fractions of cents.
-If there is a difference between the total tax on line 3 or 5 and the total deducted from your employees' wages because of fractions of cents added or dropped in collecting the tax, report the difference on line 8.
+If there is a difference between the total tax on line 3 or line 5 and the total deducted from your employees' wages because of fractions of cents added or dropped in collecting the tax, report the difference on line 8.
 If this difference is the only entry, write "Fractions only" in the margin.

 Prior year adjustments.
-Prior year adjustments include errors in social security and Medicare taxes reported on earlier returns or errors in credits for overpayment of penalty or interest paid on tax for an earlier year.
+Prior year adjustments include errors in social security and Medicare taxes reported on earlier returns.
 If you report both an underpayment and an overpayment, show only the difference.
 Because any amount shown on line 8 increases or decreases your tax liability, the adjustment must be included on your record of Federal tax liability on Form 943 (line 15) or 943-A, Agricultural Employer's Record of Federal Tax Liability.
 Include the adjustment in the report entry area that corresponds with the date on which the error was found.

 Explain any prior year adjustments you report on line 8 on Form 941c, Supporting Statement To Correct Information, or attach a statement that shows the same information.
 Enter on Form 941c or include in the statement the total wages for all your employees as previously reported and as corrected.